broodminder/userguide/docs/en/50_mybroodminder_v5b_devices.md

 **This device/hive relationship is key in BroodMinder and may not exist in other monitoring systems.
 Unlike a room temperature sensor or truck GPS, beekeeping involves constant movement of hives, colonies, and devices.**

-!!! tip "Why is sensor position tracking important?"
+!!! tip "Sensor location tracking important?"
-    Most systems only track the current location of a sensor.
-If you move a device without tracking its past, you lose valuable history.
-That history is critical for understanding long-term patterns such as nectar flows, brood cycles, or weather responses.

-    While MyBroodMinder doesn't yet offer full tools to exploit this historical data, it's part of our development roadmap.
-Working in a proper way reserves benefits for the future 😉.
+    Hive equipment moves.
+Colonies are split, sensors are reassigned, scales are relocated, and apiaries evolve over time.

+    Recording where a sensor is installed helps preserve the meaning of the data it collects.
+Without this information, it becomes difficult to interpret historical trends, compare seasons, or understand what actually happened in a hive months or years ago.

+    MyBroodMinder stores this information so your data remains meaningful over the long term.
+Even though advanced historical analysis tools are still under development, tracking sensor locations today ensures you'll be able to benefit from them tomorrow 😉.

 ### Exploring Sensor-Level Data

 You’ve seen how to assign a sensor to a hive and define its position.
 Let’s now explore **sensor-level data acquisition**.

-Click on a hive position (e.g., for device **56:39:24**) to access raw data and the device’s location history:
+Click on a hive location (e.g., Hive  RA `lower brood` in the example below is assigned with device 56:39:24) to access raw data and the device’s location history:

 ![Device claim](../assets/50_mybroodminder_v5.assets/manage_devices/device_hiveRA.png)